MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 The sink consistency topic cannot be written to by any other process, including another Materialize instance or another sink.

-Because this feature is still experimental, we strongly suggest that you start with test data, rather than with production.
+Because this feature is still in beta, we strongly suggest that you start with test data, rather than with production.
 Please [escalate](https://github.com/MaterializeInc/materialize/issues/new/choose) any issues to us.

 #### Consistency metadata